 - 21.6.1 The original fuel injectors may be modified to increase fuel-flow rate.
 Aftermarket fuel injectors that increase fuel flow are allowed provided they must not increase airflow into the combustion chamber.
 Fuel rail and fuel regulator may be modified or aftermarket.
 Additional fuel injectors may be added.
 Aftermarket fuel pumps are allowed provided that when the engine is shut off or stops, the fuel pump must automatically stop.
 No manually operated on/off fuel pumps are allowed.
 Highpressure fuel hose meeting SAE J30R9 must be used; only metal-type fuel filters may be used on the high-pressure portion of the system; all other in-line filters must be installed on the low-pressure portion of the system. - 21.6.2 Flame arresters that meet USCG, UL-1111 or SAE J-1928 Marine standards must be used.
 Airflow sensor may be modified, aftermarket or removed.
 Ducting between the flame arrestor and throttle body may be modified or aftermarket. - 21.6.3 Throttle body may be modified or aftermarket.
 The number of butterflies may be increased but may not exceed the number of cylinders.
 Intake manifold assembly may be modified or aftermarket. - 21.6.4 Carburetor(s) may be modified or aftermarket provided they do not vent or spill fuel at any attitude with or without the engine running.
 Carburetors may be used in addition to or in place of the fuel-injection system.
 The number of venturis cannot exceed the number of cylinders.
 No slide-type carburetors.
 Aftermarket primer may be used.
 Intake manifold assembly may be modified or aftermarket.
 Aftermarket air-pulse-pressure operated fuel pumps may be used. - 21.6.5 The entire fuel system is a closed system.
 The watercraft must not vent or spill fuel at any attitude with or without the engine running.
-The fuel tank shall not be restricted to the original equipment, as supplied by the manufacturer, so long as the replacement is an unmodified tank from another homologated PWC and the tank fits securely in the watercraft without causing a hazard.
+Aftermarket fuel tanks recognized by IJSBA may be used in place of the OEM fuel tank.
 Original equipment fuel filler and relief valve must be used and cannot be modified.
 The fuel pickup, fuel filter and fuel petcock may be removed and/or aftermarket parts may be used.
 Additional fuel filters may be used and fuel cell foam may be added to the original equipment fuel tank.
 Fuel tank filler cap may be modified or aftermarket provided a hazard is not created.